nolanlawson/dotjs-2016/readme.md

 Well, let's remember the context of the time.
 IE6 was the most popular browser, with [80% market share](http://news.bbc.co.uk/2/hi/technology/4037833.stm).
 Older versions of IE took up another 15%.
 IE6 was the state-of-the-art for the web platform, so it was a

-At the same time, the W3C (the standards body that defines the web) was focused on semantic web and XHTML 2, but not so much on web apps, on so called "rich" web experiences.
+So IE6 was the state of the art at the time.
+It was obviously a very different web from the one we have today &ndash; a much less feature-rich web.

 --